rohan1003/test_project/README.md

-Steps are saved in step file.
+Steps are saved in Commands.txt file.